Fuel economy in aircraft: Flight distance

 For long-haul flights, the airplane needs to carry additional fuel, leading to higher fuel consumption.
 Above a certain distance it becomes more fuel-efficient to make a halfway stop to refuel, despite the energy losses in descent and climb.
 For example, a Boeing 777-300 reaches that point at 3000 nmi.
 It is more fuel-efficient to make a non-stop flight at less than this distance and to make a stop when covering a greater total distance.

 Very long non-stop passenger flights suffer from the weight penalty of the extra fuel required, which means limiting the number of available seats to compensate.
 For such flights, the critical fiscal factor is the quantity of fuel burnt per seat-nautical mile.
 For these reasons, the world's longest commercial flights were cancelled c.
 2013.
 An example is Singapore Airlines' former New York to Singapore flight, which could carry only 100 passengers (all business class) on the 10300 mi flight.
 According to an industry analyst, "It [was] pretty much a fuel tanker in the air."
 Singapore Airlines Flights 21 and 22 were re-launched in 2018 with more seats in an A350-900ULR.

-In the late 2000s/early 2010s, rising fuel prices coupled with the Great Recession caused the cancellation of many ultra-long haul, non-stop flights.
+In the late 2000s/early 2010s, rising fuel prices coupled with the 2008 financial crisis and the Great Recession caused the cancellation of many ultra-long haul, non-stop flights.
 This included the services provided by Singapore Airlines from Singapore to both Newark and Los Angeles that was ended in late 2013.
-But as fuel prices have since decreased and more fuel-efficient aircraft have come into service, many ultra-long-haul routes have been reinstated or newly scheduled (see Longest flights).
+But as fuel prices decreased and more fuel-efficient aircraft have come into service, many ultra-long-haul routes were reinstated or newly scheduled (see Longest flights).